 This collection of vegan lentil recipes covers all the best ways to use different types of lentils in your kitchen.
-From tacos to soups and curries and even desserts, you will love these healthy, pantry and budget-friendly lentil recipes.
+From tacos to soups and curries and even desserts, you will love these healthy, budget-friendly lentil recipes.

 The most common types of lentils used in the recipes below are red lentils and green/brown lentils but you may also come across French or black lentils from time to time.

 Red and yellow lentils.
 Red lentils have a short cooking time and are soft and mushy once cooked.
 You’ll find them commonly used in dahls and other Indian and Middle Eastern dishes.
 They work well in curries, soups and stews and have a sweet, nutty flavour.

 Green and brown lentils.
 Brown and green lentils are probably the most common and may even just be labeled “lentils” without an additional descriptor.
 They hold their shape well during cooking and are great for salads, soups, stews, burgers and meatloaf.